Wcarpenter96/annotation_tool/README.md

 * Test out the annotation tool!
     * More instructions on how to use the tool: https://universaldatatool.github.io/react-image-annotate/#usage
 * When you're ready, click _Get Started ->_ and create your profile with Google.
 * Click "Upload Data" to upload your data.
+The column _image_url_ should contain the links to your images.
 * Go to the "Customize Task" page to edit your instructions and ontology.
+* Once you have uploaded data and customized your task, click the "PREVIEW" button (top right) to preview your task.
-* WIP: Previewing and Publishing your task.
+* WIP: Publishing your task.
 See below to monitor the progress of these features:

 ## Up Next: